carecoders/dicom-anonymization/dicom-anonymizer-spin/README.md

-# DICOM Anonymization Spin HTTP Component
+# DICOM Anonymization Spin HTTP component

-This is a Spin HTTP component that provides DICOM anonymization as a web service.
+This is a [Spin](https://spinframework.dev) HTTP component that provides DICOM anonymization as a web service.
 It offers two endpoints for anonymizing DICOM files with optional custom configuration.

-## API Endpoints
+## API endpoints

-### 1. Simple Anonymization
+### 1. Simple anonymization

 **Endpoint:** `POST /anonymize`